Follow us on networks

 normal ruler color

-How much would you know about your menstrual cycle?
-Are you able to describe the smell of your menstrual flow, the color of the blood from your period, or if the texture is more liquid or clotted?
+How much could you tell about your menstrual cycle?
+Are you able to describe the smell of your menstrual flow, the color of the blood from your period, or whether the texture is more liquid or clotted?

-If you have wrinkled your nose and thought that these questions are something unpleasant: it is normal.
+If you've wrinkled your nose and thought these questions were unpleasant: that's normal.

-It is normal for you to pout when thinking about all these details because society has led us to hide certain things, to think that they are taboo, or that they cannot be discussed out loud.
+It is normal for you to put on a bad face when thinking about all these details because society has led us to hide certain things, to think that they are taboo, or that they cannot be discussed out loud.

-Menstrual health is one of these things that is not talked about.
-And yes, we are improving, it is becoming more and more normal to talk about a painful rule, to mention that you have your period, or that girls do not hide the pads when they go to the bathroom.
+Menstrual health is one of these things that isn't talked about.
+And yes, we are improving, it is increasingly normalized to talk about a painful period, mention that you have your period, or that girls do not hide pads when they go to the bathroom.

 But despite this, there are certain things about our menstrual cycle that are still very unknown.
-In most cases, our knowledge of female physiology is limited to knowing if we have the period regularly or not, and how long it usually lasts.
+In most cases, our knowledge of female physiology is limited to knowing whether we have our period regularly or not, and how long it usually lasts.

-It would be very convenient if sex education, both at home and in schools, included much more specific attention to the female menstrual cycle and all its cyclicity.
+It would be very convenient if sexual education, both at home and in schools, included much more specific attention to the female menstrual cycle and all its cyclical nature.

-Why is it so important to know about female menstruation?
+Why is it so important to know female menstruation?

-Because this cyclical process offers Lots of information on women's health.
-The menstrual cycle is the result of the general functioning of the organism.
-It is not an alien process, but a result of it.
+Because this cyclical process offers Lots of information about women's health.
+The menstrual cycle is the result of the general functioning of the body.
+It is not a process unrelated to it, but a result of it.
 And, therefore, alterations in the characteristics of the cycle - its color, its intensity, its smell - can offer clues about what is happening in the body as a whole.

-Sometimes a change in the amount, odor or texture of vaginal discharge can unnecessarily worry you: there are a wide variety of characteristics that are considered normal and actually follow a cyclical pattern.
+Sometimes a change in the amount, smell or texture of vaginal discharge can worry you unnecessarily: there are a wide variety of characteristics that are considered normal and that, in fact, follow a cyclical pattern.

 This much-needed knowledge would also allow us to be alert to any changes that do not fall within what is considered normal.